Evidence

 We changed the InPACT program for home use during COVID-19 to help more kids stay active across Michigan!

-How short exercise breaks in class help kids with asthma stay active safely.
+We demonstrated that short exercise breaks in class help kids with asthma stay active safely.